-- 12.1 Electronic reporting. - 12.1.1 The Delegations noted that further steps towards introducing ERS and VMS in NEAFC based on the FLUX UN/CEFACT International Standard (Recommendation 19:2019) has been taken at the Annual Meeting of NEAFC in 2020 and reiterated that the NEAFC ERS and VMS should be taken into consideration in the further development of new agreements on position reporting, electronic catch and activity data, and electronic notification and authorisation scheme.
-The Delegations also reiterated that position reporting should become the first business content using the FLUX Transportation Layer.
+12.1 Electronic reporting.

+- 12.1.1 The Delegations noted that further steps towards introducing ERS and VMS in NEAFC based on the FLUX UN/CEFACT International Standard (Recommendation 19:2019) has been taken at the Annual Meeting of NEAFC in 2020 and reiterated that the NEAFC ERS and VMS should be taken into consideration in the further development of new agreements on position reporting, electronic catch and activity data, and electronic notification and authorisation scheme.
+The Delegations also reiterated that position reporting should become the first business content using the FLUX Transportation Layer. - 12.1.2 The Delegations noted the ongoing bilateral and trilateral consultations on a revised agreement on exchange of position data and an electronic notification and authorisation scheme. - 12.1.3 The Delegations agreed to continue the Working Group of Electronic Reporting and Recording Experts in 2022.
+The Working Group should meet under the Terms of Reference set out in Annex 1. - 12.1.4 The Delegations highlighted that well-functioning and reliable systems are of exceptional importance for science, management, control and enforcement of the regulations.
+Furthermore, the Delegations underlined the requirement of the flag State FMC to forward information of the RET message from the coastal State FMC without undue delay to the master of the vessel to enable the master to fulfil the reporting requirements in Norwegian waters, as well as the importance of the agreed fallback procedures in case of technical issues.
-The Delegations noted that the Directorate of Fisheries in Norway and the European Commission has undertaken a scoping exercise in 2020 to facilitate the further development by identifying outstanding points and preparing draft documents.

-- 12.1.2 The Delegations agreed to continue the Working Group of Electronic Reporting and Recording Experts in 2021.
-The Working Group should meet under the Terms of Reference set out in Annex 1. - 12.1.3 The Norwegian Delegation informed the EU Delegation that Norwegian authorities will amend the regulations on electronic reporting to further outline the responsibility of the master of the vessel when conducting fishing activities in Norwegian waters.
-Furthermore, the Norwegian Delegation underlined the requirement of the Flag State FMC to forward information of the RET message from the Norwegian FMC without undue delay to the master of the vessel to enable the master to fulfil the reporting requirements.